sushiibot/sushii-modmail/docs/SETUP_GUIDE.md

   be able to use a notification role **that is not already mentionable**.
 If you are using a role like `@Mod` which is already mentionable by anyone, you do not need to give the bot this permission.

+## Additional Servers

+You can add the bot to additional servers by using the same invite URL as above.

+The bot is designed serve a single **primary modmail server**, where all modmail threads are created and managed.

+However, it may be useful to add the bot to additional servers, for example to contact the staff for ban appeals.

+> [!NOTE]
+> Commands will **only work in the primary server**.
+Additional servers are not
+> supported for commands and are only for allowing users more access to the bot.
+>
+> If you want to use the bot for a different server for it's own modmail
+> channel, you will need to run a separate instance of the bot with a different
+> primary server ID.